 This is not different from how other adjustments are copied and applied.
 However, this is perhaps not always what you want.

-Please note that for a thorough explanation of the many ways to copy and apply adjustments in Capture One I advice you to look at a serie on Adjustments, starting with Adjustments Explained.
+Please note that for a thorough explanation of the many ways to copy and apply adjustments in Capture One I advise you to look at a series on Adjustments, starting with Adjustments Explained.

 You can not copy just one specific Layer with Mask to another image in Capture One Pro 11.0 (maybe later?).
 However, there are some workarounds I like to share with you.

 The first workaround of selectively copying Layers is that you copy and apply all Layers to the target image and delete the Layers that you do not want.
 The main disadvantage is that you can not prevent any Layer on the target image is lost.
 When there are no Layers yet, this is a feasible solution.